Human Development and Family Studies: MS

-The master’s degree in family, consumer, and human development is designed to provide students with both theoretical and practical knowledge.
+The master’s degree in human development and family studies is designed to provide students with both theoretical and practical knowledge.
 In the program, students learn research methodology and statistics and have applied practicum experiences.
 Students are able to choose a specialization where they can gain in-depth expertise in their area of interest.
 Each specialization focuses on current issues affecting individuals and families, and students gain an education that prepares them for a career in teaching, research, or a variety of agencies serving consumers, individuals, families, and children.

-The Department of Family, Consumer, and Human Development is housed in the College of Education and Human Services, which is in the top 2% of all graduate colleges of education in the nation and is ranked third in total research dollars received.
+The Department of Human Development and Family Studies is housed in the College of Education and Human Services, which is in the top 2% of all graduate colleges of education in the nation and is ranked third in total research dollars received.

 - Adolescence and Youth: Students in this specialization study young people in the second decade of life as they interact with their families, peers, the educational system, and related social issues pertaining to achieving maturity in a modern world.